Dynamic-Digital/DynamicDigital-Site/_posts/2021-06-25-Windows11Developers.md

 ---
 title: Windows 11 - what do these changes mean for developers
-excerpt: Windows 11 is bringing big changes to the Microsoft Store for developers
+excerpt: Windows 11 is bringing big changes to the Microsoft Store for developers... but they only apply to app developers.
 author: Luke Court
 classes: wide
 tags: